anuslorah/ITC115/assignment11/readme.md

 Otherwise, the program ends.

 Specifications
-Use the Movie class that’s provided to store the title and category for each movie.
+Use the Movie class thatâ€™s provided to store the title and category for each movie.
-Use the MovieDB class that’s provided to you to get the ArrayList objects.
+Use the MovieDB class thatâ€™s provided to you to get the ArrayList objects.
-To do that, you’ll need to finish the code for the getMovies methods
+To do that, youâ€™ll need to finish the code for the getMovies methods

 Link to started code: https://drive.google.com/drive/folders/0B9IxzuK2ctFXLWVTQm5NaUhUNTg?usp=sharing